Fulk33/BotLandTracking/README.md

 # Bot Land
 This Git is strictly for Bot Land Issue Tracking and Wiki hosting.

+For more information about the game, please visit the Bot Land [website] [botland] or check out the live development stream on [twitch] [stream].

 Please click [here] [issues] to submit a bug.
 Before submitting, please read this README in it's entirety.

 Please click [here] [wiki] to view the Bot Land wiki.